twcook/s3model.github.io/userguide/docs/_sources/S3Model.rst.txt

 Data Science
 ------------

 Data scientists use probability, statistics, mathematics, and computer science to make predictions about complex systems.
-A data scientist will typically be more involved with designing *data modeling* processes, creating algorithms and *predictive models*.
+A data scientist will typically be more involved with designing *data modeling* processes, creating algorithms and :ref:`predictive models <pred-models>`.
 Therefore, data scientists may spend more time designing tools, automation systems and data frameworks than analyzing data.

 Use your favorite search engine to further discover the similarities and differences between a data analyst and a data scientist.